The 14

-The 14 is a 1973 British drama film directed by David Hemmings and starring Jack Wild and June Brown.
-It was also released as Existence and, in the United States, as The Wild Little Bunch.
-Its plot, based on fact, concerns the fate of fourteen children in West London who are orphaned after the death of their single mother.
+The 14 (also known as Existence; U.S. title: The Wild Little Bunch) is a 1973 British drama film directed by David Hemmings and starring Jack Wild and June Brown.
+It was written by Roland Starke.

+Its plot, based on fact, concerns the fate of fourteen children in west London who are orphaned after the death of their single mother.

 Plot

-The film focuses on a family of 14 children who are left to fend for themselves when their mother (June Brown) passes away.
-Reg (Jack Wild), the eldest who is turning 18, is left in charge of the family until the child welfare come in and send them all to a children's home.
+The film focuses on a family of fourteen children who are left to fend for themselves when their mother passes away.
+Reg, the eldest who is turning 18, is left in charge of the family until the child welfare come in and send them all to a children's home.
 However.
 Reg is always determined to fight to keep his family together no matter what.